Broadly speaking there are two kinds of "Christianity" in ¹America :

 2. Grace-driven followers of Christ

-The first is more a worldview.
-The second is a relationship and posture with God or state of being if you will.
+The first is more of a worldview.
+The second is a relationship with God or state of being if you will.

 · Man has the capacity for good but is naturally inclined toward selfishness i.e. corrupt by nature.

-· There are moral absolutes and values i.e. there is objectively right and wrong and these don’t change.
+· There are moral absolutes and values i.e. there objectively is right and wrong and these don’t change i.e. they are absolutes.

 · Mankind should be and will be held accountable by His Creator (God) for his choices and actions if not in this life, the next.